surya-1729/InnoSaddle/README.md

     Physically-based rendering (PBR)
     Scene reconstruction

+    Geometric primitives is the simplest geometric shape that the system can handle.
+The most "primitive" primitives are point and straight line segment, which were all that early vector graphics systems had.

+    The set of geometric primitives is based on the dimension of the region being represented:

+        Point (0-dimensional), a single location with no height, width, or depth.
+        Line or curve (1-dimensional), having length but no width, although a linear feature may curve through a higher-dimensional space.
+        Planar surface or curved surface (2-dimensional), having length and width.
+        Volumetric region or solid (3-dimensional), having length, width, and depth.

 4. Mayavi

     A cross-platform tool used for 3D scientific data visualization.
 It is open-source and is completely written in Python language.
 Mayavi provides a clean scripting interface to have an easy and interactive visualization of 3D data.
 Besides a clean scripting interface, this library also provides an object-oriented programming interface, one-liners, and many more other features.

     Best features: